 “Jet” is a great follow-up to the fantastic opener with layers of sound, and an exploding chorus (like a jet).
 This rocker has great harmonies and background vocals in general and the title may have been influenced by the McCartney’s Labrador Retriever.
 Unlike most of the rest of the album, recorded in Nigeria, “Jet” was recorded back at EMI’s Abbey Road Studios in London.

 The first side concludes with a couple of unique rockers.
 “Mrs Vanderbilt” is a driving acoustic tune with chanting vocal inflections during the verses and a great bass line throughout, which really stands out.
 The opening lines borrow from a catchphrase from music hall performer Charlie Chester.
 While recording in Lagos, the studio suffered a power outage so overdubs were later added in London.
-“Let Me Roll It” contains a bluesy rolling guitar riff during the verses and use of tape echo on the vocals, following a Fafsa organ and bass intro. the tune has long been considered to be an answer to John lennon’s “How Do you Sleep?” from
+“Let Me Roll It” contains a bluesy rolling guitar riff during the verses and use of tape echo on the vocals, following a Fafsa organ and bass intro.
+The tune has long been considered to be an answer to John Lennon’s “How Do you Sleep?” from his 1971 album Imagine.

 Side two begins with the very bright and acoustic “Mamunia” with more melodic and bouncy bass throughout.
 The lyrics are a bit nonsensical, more wordplay than meaning, but a cool synth lead near the end adds some variety and a new level to the sound.
 “No Words” is an electric song with judicious use of orchestra and sounds a lot like Harrison, vocal-wise.
 It jumps through several sections rapidly with differing instrumental arrangements, sounding somewhat under-developed and confused.
 It was the only song on the album partially credited to Denny Laine.
 “Helen Wheels” takes a simpler rock/pop approach with some whining vocal effect above a hook good enough to make it a hit song, peaking at #10 in the U.S. and #12 on the U.K.